Silverfish: Life Cycle, Effects, and Pest Control

 Diatomaceous earth can be spread into crevices and pushed into cracks, but it may not be suitable for a house with pets.
 You really don’t want dogs or cats to sniff the areas where the powder has been applied or to inhale the dust.

 A chemical pesticide may be necessary for a heavy silverfish infestation.
 The decision to use one should never be taken lightly, however.
+The pesticide may be applied as a spray or a powder.

 A Silverfish Poll